 - A green progress bar will appear informing you of the progress of the restore.
 Larger databases will take longer to restore, and the program may hang and become unresponsive.
 This is to be expected.
 Do NOT force close the app while a restore happens.

 Please Note: The restore will fail if anyone is logged into Acctivate at the time, including accessing the database from external shipping applications.
 Please ensure all users have closed out of Acctivate and are not processing any orders in Shipping applications.
-If needed, you can use "Computer Management" on the server to boot users out of Acctivate or close connections.
-Please see our article here about that.

 You're finished!
 You've successfully restored your database to a backup.
 You can log into your company and resume work from that previous backup now as if nothing ever happened.